mmowers/bokehpivot/README.md

 * *ReEDS Run(s)*: Here are the options:
     * Enter a path to a ReEDS run folder (inside which there is a *gdxfiles/* folder).
 This works using shared drives too.
 For example,  *\\\\nrelqnap01d\\ReEDS\\someProject\\runs\\someRun*.
     * Enter a path to a folder containing ReEDS run folders.
 For example,  *\\\\nrelqnap01d\\ReEDS\\someProject\\runs*.
+    * Enter any number of the two path types above, each separated by a | (pipe) symbol
     * [CURRENTLY NOT AVAILABLE]: Enter a path to a csv file that contains a list of runs (see *csv/scenario_template.csv* for an example.)
-    * After that, see the *ReEDS Widgets* and *Core Pivot Functionality* sections below.
+    * After entering one of the above, see the *ReEDS Widgets* and *Core Pivot Functionality* sections below.

 ## ReEDS Widgets
 * **Meta**: Click the *Meta* section to expand, and see the files used for some default *maps* (to rename and aggregate ReEDS categories), *styles* (to reorder categories and style them), and *merges* (to join more columns, e.g. to add regional aggregations).
 If you'd like to update any of these files, simply edit the file (only if you're working locally), or point to a new file.
 * **Filter Scenarios**: A list of scenarios will be fetched after entering a path in *Runs*.
 Use the *Filter Scenarios* section to reduce the scenarios from which the app will fetch ReEDS gdx output data.
 Note that this filter does not have an effect after the data has already been fetched.
 To do further filtering of scenarios when building/updating figures, use the "scenario" filter in the "Filters" dropdown (described below).
-* **Build Report**: Build HTML/Excel reports based on a preset list of configurations (stored in the *reports\\templates\\* folder).
-Select the report to build and the base case to use, if necessary.
-Click the button to initiate a separate process that builds the HTML/Excel report.
-Note that Filter Scenarios may be used to limit the scenarios in the report.
-See the *Creating/Building Reports* section below for more info.
+* **Build Report**: Build an HTML/Excel report based on a python file with a list of bokehpivot configurations.
+A select widget allows any of the reports in the *reports\\templates\\* folder to be chosen, or the path to a custom report may be entered in a text widget (for example, one that is exported using the *Export Report Config* button described below).
+If the report references a base case, this may be chosen with a select widget.
+Click the *Build Report* button to create one html file and excel file with results for that report, or click *Build Separate Reports* to split each report configuration into its own html file.
+In either case, a separate and independent process is initiated each time one of these buttons is clicked.
+Note that *Filter Scenarios* may be used to limit the scenarios included in the report.
 * **Result**: Select a result from the *Result* select box.
 It may take a few seconds to fetch the data, depending on the number of scenarios being analyzed.
 After the result data is fetched, the following widgets will appear
-* **Presets**: You may select a preset result from the *Preset* select box.
+* **Presets**: You may select a preset result from the *Preset* select box, and a set of widgets will be automatically set for you.
 For example, for *Generation*, *Stacked Generation* is a preset result.
+Note that after selecting a preset, you may make further modifications to the widgets.
 * See the *Core Pivot Functionality* section below for the rest of the available widgets.

 ## Core Pivot Functionality